mbarker84/humane-web-manifesto/src/sections/01-manifesto.md

 ### Sustainable

 Every care should be taken to minimise our websites’ environmental impact.
-They should be clean, efficient, and avoid encouraging waste.
+They should be clean, efficient, and avoid waste.

 ### Reliable

-Information provided on the web should be trustworthy.
+Information provided on the web should be trustworthy and accurate.

 ### Resilient

 Services should function in their time of need.
-Users should not be excluded from vital services due to technical limitations (e.g. low-powered devices, poor connections).
+Progressive enhancement is a cornerstone of a resilent web.

 ### Open and transparent

-The motivations and intent of a website should be made clear to users, and allow open exchange of information.
+The motivations, intent and ownership of a website should be made clear to users, and allow open exchange of information.

 ### Independent